 ATYR1923 selectively binds to NRP2 and has been shown pre-clinically to downregulate T-cell responses, dampening the inflammatory cytokine and chemokine signaling that has been implicated in severe COVID-19 cases.
 ATYR1923 has also been shown to improve lung function, as well as to reduce inflammation and fibrosis, in multiple animal models of immune-mediated acute lung injury.
 By targeting aberrant immune responses via NRP2, we believe that ATYR1923’s mechanism of action has substantial overlap with COVID-19 disease pathology and presents a compelling opportunity to potentially treat the subset of COVID-19 patients with severe respiratory complications for which there are currently no approved therapies.

-We are currently enrolling a Phase 2 randomized, double-blind, placebo-controlled clinical trial evaluating ATYR1923 in patients with COVID-19 related severe respiratory complications who did not require mechanical ventilation.
+We recently completed enrollment in a Phase 2 randomized, double-blind, placebo-controlled clinical trial evaluating ATYR1923 in patients with COVID-19 related severe respiratory complications who did not require mechanical ventilation.
 We recently reported positive topline results from this study.
 Click here to learn more.